-Law practitioners, with their love of precision, lack of time and overall dislike of one size fits all marketing techniques, offer up the perfect set of conditions for taking advantage of marketing automation tools and processes.
+Law practitioners, with their love of precision, lack of time and overall dislike of one-size-fits-all marketing techniques, offer up the perfect set of conditions for taking advantage of marketing automation tools and processes.

-Far from a mass, anonymised approach to sales and prospecting for business, today’s marketing automation techniques shorten sales processes by identifying and tracking potential and existing customers.
+Far from a mass, anonymized approach to sales and prospecting for business, today’s marketing automation techniques shorten sales processes by identifying and tracking potential and existing customers.
 This results in insightful and helpful sales and marketing activities: ideal for selling legal services.

 Tracking tools and software that identify who is landing on a website, what they do when they get there and how often they return can build up customer and prospect profiles.
 These are warm leads with real intelligence behind them as to what the individual is interested in.